Page 1 of 2

 In the example above * has a higher precedence than + and so it is executed first.
 Notice that this precedence can also be seen in the assembly language version of the expression where the last part of the expression was evaluated first.

-Of course you can always use brackets to explicitly control the grouping of the operators - a bracketed expression will be treated as the single value that it evaluates to.
+Of course you can always use parentheses or brackets to explicitly control the grouping of the operators - a bracketed expression will be treated as the single value that it evaluates to.

 So far this is about as much as most programmers know about expressions but there is a little more.